harlyq/aframe-harlyq-components/docs/aframe-sprite-particles-component.md

 enable or disable the emitter. existing particles will continue their lives, but there will be no new particles

 ---
-**enableInEditor** : boolean = `false`

-if true, the particle system will run while the AFrame Inspector is active

----
 **fog** : boolean = `true`

 if true, apply fog to all particles